 Nature’s Law and the predatory & parasitical universe

 Nature’s Law is not a let off for our behaviour either, because it applies to all other living beings that are also given every right to kill, maim, abuse, eat, rape, wound, fight, fuck, leave, take, give, from us too.

 The cruel truth of life is that so long as a living being adheres to the two fundamental rules: eat living energy to stay alive, and try to breed, then they can do what they like to us.
 In fact, they have every right by Nature’s Law to kill you, fuck you, and feed off you all at the same time.
 It may seem cruel and unfair, but Nature is not concerned with niceties, it is simply a fundamental fact of how things actual are in Universe that we find ourselves in.
 The world of Nature is predatory, and it is parasitical.

 But that isn’t the end of it, there is actually another Law that trumps not only Human Law, but Nature’s Law too, and it really only becomes relevant to a person if they are trying to grasp the fundamental way in which the Universe works, and so are struggling with the whys and wherefore’s that such a task presents.

 The ultimate law, and the one that all other laws default to when they get challenged, the law that explains everything, is Universal Law…

 3. Universal Law.

-Everything within the dominion of the Universe, is ruled by a Universal Law that does not care about what happens.
-Ultimately nothing will survive, whatever is happening in Human Law and Nature’s Law will completely cease to be relevant, or even exist at some point.
-Even the existence of Matter itself will be in question eventually, and as a result, possibly even Time too, but these are digressions.
-Fundamentally speaking, nothing is of consequence in Universal Law because eventually, nothing will be here to be of consequence.
+Everything within the dominion of the universe, is ruled by this Universal Law.
+Ultimately nothing will survive, whatever is happening in Human Law and Nature’s Law will completely cease to be relevant, or even exist, at some point.
+Which by default makes it irrelevant now.